Dreaming of a rainbow: the bridge between what was and what will be

 Astrological note: A double or unusual rainbow is an image of Jupiter conjunct Uranus or transiting the 11th house.
 Aquarians and Sagittarians during periods of unexpected gifts and expanding possibilities often see this dream.
 If Jupiter is currently aspecting Uranus in your chart — something unexpectedly good is possible.
 Be open.

-A rainbow in dreams is always a message that good is possible.
-A possibility — not a guarantee.
+Good is possible.
+A possibility, not a guarantee.
 And this matters.
-Because hope is not weakness.
-Hope is that part of you which continues to move forward even when visibility is poor, and which remembers: after rain comes a rainbow.
+Because hope is not weakness — it is that part of you which continues to move forward even when visibility is poor, the part that remembers: after rain comes a rainbow.
+And every time this arc rises in your sky again, it rises at exactly the angle at which precisely your eyes — not anyone else’s — can see it.